britecharts/britecharts-react/README.md

 const { StackedArea } = require('britecharts-react');
 ```

 Britecharts-React components are used just like any other stateless React component.
-You will pass in some props and it would render a chart:
+You will pass in some props, and it would render a chart:

 ```js static
 <StackedArea